furkanerdogan/Calorie-tracking-and-pedometerApp/README.md

 The aim here is that people can easily access the nutritional values of the fruits they eat as a meal, thanks to image processing.
 Fruit recognition in the application will be performed with TensorFlow-Keras libraries in company with Python.

-The project still has flaws but there will be no fix Some npm packages may be outdated
+-The project still has flaws but there will be no fix -Some npm packages may be outdated